What is Stock Vesting?

 Stock vesting is the process of acquiring ownership of an asset (shares) over a period of time.
+A vesting schedule specifies how this process unfolds over the specified time period.
 Companies typically use stock vesting to retain key employees, granting part of them compensation in equity which vests on a monthly or quarterly basis.
-Vesting applies both to employees who are part of an ESOP, and to startup founders that have raised external funding.
+Vesting schedule applies both to employees who are part of an ESOP, and to startup founders that have raised external funding.

 What is the cliff?

 Cliff is a fairly standard clause that sets the vesting of the first part of the shares to a specific date, with the rest being unlocked periodically.
 The most common vesting schedule is a 4-year vesting with 1 year of cliff.
 This would mean that if the employment or professional relationship ends before the first anniversary, no shares would have vested.

 An example: on 01/01/2023 an employee receives 4,000 shares with a 4-year vesting and 1 cliff.
 It will not be until 01/01/2024 that he will unlock 25% (1,000) of the shares.
 From that date on, he will vest periodically for 4 years until vesting all 4,000.